Distributional Shrinkage II: Higher-Order Scores Encode Brenier Map

 \section{Higher-Order Score Denoising: Identification and Estimation}

-The previous section establishes the noise asymptotic expansion of the optimal transport map pushing $Q$ to $P$.
+The previous section establishes the noise-asymptotic expansion of the optimal transport map pushing $Q$ to $P$.
 However, the expansion in Theorem~\ref{thm:ot-expansion-F} depends on the higher-order score functions of $P$, unknown in practice.
-This section presents an alternative approach that quantifies the denoising expansion in terms of the higher-order score functions of $Q$, which is identifiable and estimable from the noisy measurements $Y$.
+This section presents an alternative approach that quantifies the denoising expansion in terms of the higher-order score functions of $Q$, which are identifiable and estimable from the noisy measurements $Y$.

 Denoisers derived in this section are agnostic to the specific form of the prior/signal distribution $P$.
 They only depend on the higher-order score functions of the noisy measurement distribution $Q$.
 We also present two estimation strategies for these higher-order score functions of $Q$, along with their convergence rates.